DEFRA/epr-backend/docs/architecture/decisions/0022-translation-process-for-english-welsh-strings.md

 ### Translation Format and Delivery

-The translation team currently accepts **Excel** files as standard, with the possibility of also accepting **JSON** files.
+The translation team accepts **Excel** files as standard.
-Data can be sent via email or uploaded to a platform (to be confirmed).
+Data can be sent via email to the contact to pass it on to the translation team.

 ---